 After the FDLE certifies the applicant’s eligibility, he or she will need to file a Petition, Affidavit, and Order to have his or her DUI record sealed or expunged and the certificate of eligibility with the Clerk of Courts.
 A copy must also be served to the State Attorney’s Office, and the certificate from the FDLE generally must be filed within six months of issuance.

 An order to seal or expunge a DUI record may be signed by a judge, but hearings can be scheduled so people can explain why their records should be sealed or expunged.

 Criminal Courts | Clerk of Circuit Court & Comptroller, Hernando County — Learn more about sealing or expunging records in Hernando County on this section of the Clerk of Court’s website.
 You can also search criminal cases.
 Elsewhere on this website, you can find record sealing and expungement forms and documents.

 FDLE | Frequently Asked Questions — Visit this section of the FDLE website to find answers to some of the most frequently asked questions about record sealing and expunction.
 Learn more about how many arrests you can have sealed or expunged as well as which kinds of charges cannot be expunged or sealed when adjudication is withheld.
 You can also find a variety of questions relating to the Certificate of Eligibility.

 Are you hoping to seal or expunge your criminal record because of a DUI arrest in Central Florida?
-You will want to contact Ashley M. Aulls, P.A. as soon as possible.
+You will want to contact The Law Office of Ashley Aulls, P.A. as soon as possible.

 Brooksville criminal defense attorney Ashley Aulls represents individuals in Sumter County, Pasco County, Hernando County, and Citrus County.
-You can have our lawyer review your case and answer all of your legal questions as soon as you call (352) 593-4115 or fill out an online contact form to schedule a free, confidential consultation.
+You can have our lawyer review your case and answer all of your legal questions as soon as you call (352) 593-4115 or fill out an online contact form to set up a confidential consultation.